MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/installing-psget.md

 ---
-description: This article explains how to install the PowerShellGet module in various versions of PowerShell. ms.date: 04/21/2022
+description: This article explains how to install the PowerShellGet module in various versions of PowerShell. ms.date: 10/10/2022
 title: Installing PowerShellGet
 ---
 # Installing PowerShellGet on Windows

-Windows PowerShell 5.1 comes with version 1.0.0.1 of **PowerShellGet** preinstalled.

 > [!IMPORTANT]
+> Windows PowerShell 5.1 comes with version 1.0.0.1 of **PowerShellGet** preinstalled.
+This version
-> This version of PowerShellGet has a limited features and doesn't support the updated capabilities
+> of PowerShellGet has a limited features and doesn't support the updated capabilities of the
-> of the PowerShell Gallery.
+> PowerShell Gallery.
 To be supported, you must update to the latest version.

 PowerShell 6.0 shipped with version 1.6.0 of **PowerShellGet**.
 PowerShell 7.0 shipped with version 2.2.3 of **PowerShellGet**.
 The current supported version of **PowerShellGet** is 2.2.5.

-If you are running PowerShell 6 or higher, you have a usable version of **PowerShellGet**.
 If you are running Windows PowerShell 5.1, you must install a newer version.

 For best results, you should always install the latest supported version.